 Reiterate the customer's primary points and concerns back to them and make sure you apologize for the issue.
 Not only will the breather allow the customer to calm down, but they will also feel both heard and understood.
 Moreover, repeating it back will ensure your accurate understanding of the complaint.

 You may think it will give the caller time to relax, but putting them on hold will instead produce the opposite outcome as they will feel shunted aside and therefore angrier.
 Can you ever recall a time that you appreciated being put on hold?
 Nobody enjoys the waiting game.
 So, avoid it altogether if you can.
 If you must research the situation or consult with a supervisor, let the customer know, keeping them updated every step of the way.

-Of course, your ultimate goal is to end the call cordially with the customer feeling a sense of satisfaction.
-So, offer them a refund or voucher as per your company's policy.
+Of course, your ultimate goal is to end the call cordially, with the customer feeling a sense of satisfaction.
+So, if possible, offer them a refund or voucher as per your company's policy.
 Provide them with two to three potential resolutions to evoke their feeling of control over the outcome.